 Sesame Place Shows & Rides

 One of my kid’s favorite areas was the Monster Clubhouse, which had a net area they could climb and then walk across.
 Since we had a two-year-old, I felt as though I should follow her.
 The kids loved it, but they were bouncing everywhere on the netting, and it was hard to keep up!
-Afterwards, we headed to look at the water rides, though it was a bit too chilly to change into our swim suits.
-The water rides were miniature versions of regular water park rides, which looked really cute to get kids started with tube and raft slides.
+Afterwards, we headed to look at the water rides.
+However, it was a bit too chilly to change into our swim suits.
+The water rides were miniature versions of regular water park rides.
+They looked really cute to get kids started with tube and raft slides.
 Instead of doing the water rides, we enjoyed some rest while watching the kids play in the large sand area near the water park portion of the park.

-Overall, Sesame Place is smaller than the large amusement park we are used to visiting, though it is geared toward small children.
-In my opinion, the age sweet spot for this park would be 2 – 4 years old, especially for the 2 – 4 year olds!
+Overall, Sesame Place is smaller than the large amusement park we are used to visiting.
+Though, this is nice because it is geared toward small children.
+In my opinion, the age sweet spot for this park would be 2 – 4 years old.

 - Look for Groupons for ticket discounts, they tend to have them throughout the year.